A Golden Wake

-A Golden Wake is an adventure game developed by Grundislav Games and published by Wadjet Eye Games.
+A Golden Wake is an adventure game developed by Grundislav Games.
 The game was released on 9 October 2014.

 Production

 Cubed3 explains: "This is the first full project from the studio Grundislav Games, previously having produced what are essentially adventure game shorts".
 The one-man studio Grundislav Games was founded by game developer Francisco Gonzalez, who has a penchant for old-school adventure games.
 In a July 2014 interview, he explained "I first got the idea and began doing the research in late 2009/early 2010.
 I didn’t actually start seriously working on it until around 2012, after I finished up with the last game in my Ben Jordan series.
 I’d say I’ve gotten the bulk of it done in the past 10 months, however, as I’ve been working on it full time."
 Though the developer's first commercial product is set in a real historical setting, Gonzalez's aim was to "emphasize the time period and capture a sense of place" rather than design a piece of edutainment.
 He said "At its heart this is an adventure game.
 I’m not trying to hit people over the head with history".
 Gonzalez listed The Dagger of Amon Ra (1992), Gabriel Knight: Sins of the Fathers (1993), Grim Fandango (1998), L.A.
 Noire (2011), and Deus Ex: Human Revolution (2011) as influences for the game.
 Explaining the context of this game within the industry, IndieHaven wrote: "A Golden Wake explores a slice of both real and video game history.
 It’s historical fiction wrapped in the skin of a point-and-click adventure game employing a visual style and game mechanics popularized in the 1990s when games like Monkey Island and Gabriel Knight first hit the shelves.
 It comes at a time when the genre is making a comeback with Telltale Games finding success with The Walking Dead and The Wolf Among Us and titles like The Room series getting critical acclaim."
 In regard to distribution, Gonzalez commented "Like all the other Wadjet Eye games, the initial launch will be on PC only, but the game will be ported to other platforms in the future (including iOS)".